-I Cast Fist to Showerthoughts@lemmy.world • 15 days agoAre humans really so predictable that algorithms can easily see thru us, or does continuous use of algorithm feeds make us predictable to their results?message-square25arrow-up1117
+I Cast Fist to Showerthoughts@lemmy.world • 1 month agoAre humans really so predictable that algorithms can easily see thru us, or does continuous use of algorithm feeds make us predictable to their results?message-square25arrow-up1118

-arrow-up1117message-squareAre humans really so predictable that algorithms can easily see thru us, or does continuous use of algorithm feeds make us predictable to their results?I Cast Fist to Showerthoughts@lemmy.world • 15 days agomessage-square25
+arrow-up1118message-squareAre humans really so predictable that algorithms can easily see thru us, or does continuous use of algorithm feeds make us predictable to their results?I Cast Fist to Showerthoughts@lemmy.world • 1 month agomessage-square25

 In large groups, yes.
 It’s just a statistics thing.
 For example I can’t tell if any given flipped coin will be heads or tails but I can tell you that of 100 million flipped coins about 50 million will be tails.